PhD, Theater and Performance Studies, Stanford University

 -

-“유학생과 난민 International Students and Refugees,” 경계없는 페미니즘: 제주 예멘 난민과 페미니즘의 응답 Feminism Without Borders: A Response to the Yemeni Refugees in Jeju. ed.
-Kim Sŏnhye.
+“유학생과 난민 International Students and Refugees,” 경계없는 페미니즘: 제주 예멘 난민과 페미니즘의 응답 Feminism Without Borders: A Response to the Yemeni Refugees in Jeju.
+Edited by Kim Sŏnhye.
 Seoul: Waon, 2019.

 Executive Board, The Program in Gender, Sexuality, and Women's Studies